-Under an amendment to the Securities Exchange Act of 1934 recently adopted by Congress as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), the Company seeks your advisory vote on the compensation of its named executive officers.
+As required by Section 14A of the Securites Exchange Act of 1934, the Company seeks your advisory vote on the compensation of its named executive officers.
 The compensation is to be approved pursuant to the following resolution: "RESOLVED, that the compensation paid to the Company's named executive officers, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion, is hereby approved."
 The Company discloses that information under the heading "Compensation Discussion and Analysis and Executive Compensation" herein.
-Since this requirement has only recently become effective, the Company has not yet held such a vote; one is therefore being solicited at the Annual Meeting.
-See also "Proposal Five: Advisory Vote on the Frequency of Executive Compensation Votes" below regarding a separate vote on how frequently such advisory votes will be held in the future.
 Because your vote is advisory, it will not be binding on the Board or the Company.
-However, the Board and the Corporate Governance and Compensation Committee value the opinions of the Company's shareholders and will consider the outcome of the vote when making future compensation decisions for its named executive officers.
+However, the Board and the